OmPandey01/OmPandey01/README.md

 *A high-efficiency terminal-based file management utility.*
 * **Stack:** C++
 * **Focus:** Pattern-based bulk deletion and renaming, utilizing low-level filesystem APIs for maximum throughput.
 ---

-### 🎨 Creative Philosophy
-As a 3D artist, I focus on the technical side of realism.
-My work in photogrammetry involves digitizing real-world assets into optimized, PBR-compliant models.
-I apply the same documentation-first rigor to my environment design as I do to my codebases, ensuring every asset is architecturally sound and performance-optimized.